lucashnvarela/CouponWizard/README.md

 ## Privacy

-CouponWizard does not store or access your user credentials in any way during script execution.
-The script only uses your credentials for the purpose of logging in to your BlackDesert account and redeeming any available coupons.
-Additionally, CouponWizard does not collect any personal information about you or your account.
-These privacy measures help ensure the security and privacy of your BlackDesert account when using CouponWizard.
+CouponWizard does not store or access your user credentials in any way during execution.
+The credentials are only used to log in to your BlackDesert account and redeem any available coupons.
+Additionally, the script does not collect any personal information about you or your account.
+These privacy measures help ensure the security and privacy of your account.